JimDesu/basis-lang/spec.md

 **DIRECT** &mdash; marked with `*` on the name (e.g., `*fs`).
 The callee receives direct access to the caller's storage &mdash; read, write, or ignore; no write obligation, no copy, no restore.
 Admissible only for boxed slots of domain-family types (&sect;6.14); outside principle 4 by declaration: the programmer knows what they are doing here.

-The four modes apply to receivers identically.
+The five modes apply to receivers identically; a DIRECT receiver additionally demands a boxed argument per &sect;6.14's binding rules, and constructors and at-stack methods exclude it (&sect;6.7).
 A method's receiver-mode is part of its signature; the discipline that governs receivers uniformly across signature shapes is in &sect;6.6 (the R1 and R2 rules) and &sect;6.7 (the receiver-mode-by-signature-shape table).
 Receivers and parameters are dispatched the same way at the call boundary &mdash; call-by-value for READ, copy-restore for CREATE and UPDATE, and consume-on-entry for DISPOSE (&sect;7.22, &sect;10.11) &mdash; with R1 imposing a uniform call-site initialization requirement on receivers that does not apply to non-receiver parameters.

 ### 6.2 Marker Placement

-The mode markers `'`, `&`, and `~` are separate syntactic elements, not part of any identifier.
+The mode markers `'`, `&`, `~`, and `*` are separate syntactic elements, not part of any identifier.
 A marker appears only in a parameter declaration &mdash; the position that establishes a parameter's mode.
 Identifiers everywhere else, including every use of a parameter inside a command body, are bare: a body with a CREATE parameter `result` writes `result <- value`.
 A mode marker on a name outside a parameter declaration is a syntax error.
 Because a use site carries no marker, the mode of a name is the mode of the binding it resolves to (&sect;6.1), read from the declaration, not restated at each use.

 The placement convention varies by syntactic context, depending on whether names are available to carry the marker.